ajit123jain/crawler/README.md

 # crawler
-Crawler for Finding Asset and all the urls
+Crawler for Finding Asset and all the urls Requirements for this to run
+ruby installed
+Anemone Gem
+Mechanize Gem

 ## Instructions (for run this programme on terminal)
   ### Input format